 If your dog’s ears seem to have a distinct “yeasty” or sweet smell, you’re not going alone.
-In my practice, ear fungal infections are one of the most common problems that I come across.
+Ear fungal infections are one of the most common problems that dogs experience.

-There are many types of medicated ear ointments that are available – and I’m not against using them.
-This is especially the case when a dog’s ears are extremely painful and inflamed due to a severe infection.
+There are many types of medicated ear ointments that are available which can help when a dog’s ears are extremely painful and inflamed due to a severe infection.

 But unfortunately, these medications tend to only delay the problem.
 It eventually comes back.
 And, in many cases, it doesn’t take so long for the infection to come back.
-That’s one of the reasons why I like trying natural approaches to help reduce the chances of this happening.
+That’s one of the reasons why trying natural approaches to help reduce the chances of this happening may be best.

 Let’s first start at the beginning…